Algorithmic Data Minimization for Machine Learning over Internet-of-Things Data Streams: Evaluation

 \subsubsection{Reducing the number of features in exhaustive search will lead to worse tradeoffs}

 Since exhaustive search is so computationally expensive, why not rely solely on greedy selection?
-As shown in Figure~\ref{fig:cic-ids-acc-ident-shap-on-both}, a substantial accuracy loss is often observed when the number of features retained by greedy preselection is small.
+As shown in Fig.~\ref{fig:opportunity-acc-ident-d}, a substantial accuracy loss is often observed when the number of features retained by greedy preselection is small.
 This sudden drop is why we adopt exhaustive search as a second stage, allowing fine-grained optimization of the selected feature subset.

-To assess the impact of greedy preselection on the exhaustive search stage, we vary the number of features retained by the greedy algorithm and compare the corresponding performance in exhaustive search.
+To assess the impact of greedy preselection on the exhaustive search stage, we vary the number of features retained by the greedy algorithm and compare the corresponding performance in our two-stage solution.
 By examining Table~\ref{tab:exp-exhaustive-opportunity}, Table~\ref{tab:exp-opportunity-7}, and Table~\ref{tab:exp-opportunity-5}, we observe that the best tradeoff between accuracy and identifiability is achieved when 10 features are retained by the greedy preselection stage, compared to 5 or 7 features.
 This is because retaining more features allows for greater flexibility in the subsequent exhaustive search, enabling it to find an optimal subset that balances accuracy and privacy more effectively.
-However, retaining more features means that more computational power is required for the exhaustive search.
+However, retaining more features means that more computation is required for the exhaustive search.